google/cro3/contrib/labtunnel/README.md

 Available Commands:
-  btpeers     Ssh tunnel to dut and its bluetooth peers. callbox     Ssh tunnel to dut, callbox manager, and callbox. completion  Generate the autocompletion script for the specified shell dut         Ssh tunnel to dut. dutvnc      Starts and connects to a VNC server on dut for remote GUI access.
+  btpeers     Ssh tunnel to dut and its bluetooth peers. callbox     Ssh tunnel to dut, callbox manager, and callbox. chameleon   Ssh tunnel to dut and its chameleon device. completion  Generate the autocompletion script for the specified shell dut         Ssh tunnel to dut. dutvnc      Starts and connects to a VNC server on dut for remote GUI access.